Health Benefits of Fermented Foods

 Our favorite ferments:

-Don’t worry if sauerkraut and kefir aren’t your thing.
+Don’t worry if the taste of sauerkraut and kefir isn't your thing.
 Some of the best ferments can be created with a mixture of garden veggies:

 • Ginger Carrots